elkurto/flutter-vscode-super-proj/README.md

     (see screens/create/create.dart)

    - lesson-42 onTap

+   - lesson-43 selection vocation (in list) and conditional styling of a VocationCard

-   - lesson-43 selection and submit (see screens/create/create.dart)
+   - lesson-44 submit (see screens/create/create.dart)
+     // add the :package:uuid
+     dart pub add uuid